go-to-k/image-scanner-with-trivy/README.md

   repository: image.repository,
 });

-// By adding addDependency, if the vulnerabilities are detected by ImageScannerWithtrivy, the following ECRDeployment will not be executed, deployment will fail. const ecrDeployment = new ECRDeployment(this, 'DeployImage', {
+// By adding `addDependency`, if the vulnerabilities are detected by `ImageScannerWithTrivy`, the following `ECRDeployment` will not be executed, deployment will fail. const ecrDeployment = new ECRDeployment(this, 'DeployImage', {
   src: new DockerImageName(image.imageUri),
   dest: new DockerImageName(`${repository.repositoryUri}:latest`),